grotius-cnc/debian_distro_live_build_post_tweaking/fix-ec-debianize.md

 Then see what happens.

 #### This is how to install linuxcnc-ethercat.
 Linuxcnc-ethercat is responsible for the lcec.so driver and lcec_conf for linuxcnc.
 #### Install folder : /opt/linuxcnc/addons/linuxcnc-ethercat

 I fixed some typo's in the source code and removed unused code.
+Linker problem solved thanks to Stormholds makefile example.
 It now installs the lcec.so (in /opt/linuxcnc/rtlib) and lcec_conf (in /opt/linuxcnc/bin)

     git clone https://github.com/grotius-cnc/linuxcnc-ethercat.git